If you have a book idea – non-fiction, poetry, essays – and would like to publish it yourself, this course will cover everything you need to know.

 But that’s all aesthetic.
 Now, what about how to list your book on Amazon?
 Who should distribute it?
 How would you go about getting it stocked in Waterstones?
 And what should you charge for a book, if you still want to make a profit?
 Plus what the hell is an ISBN – and why do I need one??

-I have written, designed (well, employed a designer to design), edited and had 300 copies of my poetry book Twenty-nine: Poems on Motherhood printed.
-I’ve learned how to register it so that it can be sold in shops, distribute it, package it up to post out – and what to do about postage costs.
+I have written, edited, designed (myself, and employed a designer to design) and sold hundreds of copies of my poetry books.
+I’ve learned how to register them so that they can be sold in shops, and I distribute them myself.

 I made a truckload of errors but they have all informed this course.
 I’ve now had orders from around the globe: San Francisco, Zurich, Amsterdam, Canada, south London, Kent, Edinburgh and New Zealand – and I’m making a profit.
 Now that all my costs are covered, I keep 100% of the book sales.

 So I’m ready to teach you everything I know about self-publishing your book and selling copies through my simple, no-nonsense online course.